UCSBCarpentry/CustomLibraryBash/_episodes/03-working-with-files-and-folders.md

 {: .output}

-This provides a view of the first ten lines, or as much of the first ten lines as fits the width of your teminal. whereas `tail Desk_Tracker_2017.csv` provides a perspective on the last ten lines:
+This provides a view of the first ten lines, or as much of the first ten lines as fits the width of your teminal.

+Your output might look different because the text is wrapping, making it even more difficult to comprehend.
+For standard Bash, you can disable line wrapping with `tput rmam` (`tput smam` re-enables it).

+Tail, you might guess `tail Desk_Tracker_2017.csv` gets you the last ten lines:

 ~~~
 $ tail Desk_Tracker_2017.csv